- 1 Little Palm Island Resort & Spa, Florida Keys

 You don’t have to stray too far from Mexico’s bustling beach towns like Puerto Vallarta to come across your own little piece of private beachfront paradise.
 Set on the northern tip of Bahía de Banderas, Four Seasons Resort Punta Mita is flanked by two eggshell-white sandy beaches with some of the best surf spots sitting just offshore.
 While you can swim to nearby coral reefs, we recommend hopping on board the Four Seasons yacht for a stylish way to cruise through the neighboring Islas Marietas.

-What started as a dream house for British author Ian Fleming (the man behind the James Bond series) to “escape the civility of civilization” has transformed into GoldenEye, a 49-room resort on the northern coast of Jamaica.
+What started as a dream house for British author Ian Fleming (the man behind the James Bond series) to “escape the civility of civilization” has transformed into GoldenEye, a 49-room hidden beach resort on the northern coast of Jamaica.
 From the nondescript gate to the lack of any sign, you’d never guess this was where the author entertained the likes of Katherine Hepburn and Truman Capote back in the 1950s.
 Today, the rugged beach resort can be accessed directly by yacht from Oracabessa Bay or by 25-minute helicopter ride from Montego Bay.
 Once you arrive, you’ll see why GoldenEye served as the inspiration for the legendary 007.
 Twenty-six new freestanding beach huts are hidden away in the lush landscape, just steps from a seafront bar with a rooftop lounge and secluded lagoons prime for snorkeling.

 Coco Privé, Maldives